 Remember the famous experiment known as Pavlov's Dogs?
 Ivan Pavlov, the Russian psychologist, repeatedly rang a bell before giving dogs their dinner.
 Soon, the dogs began salivating when they heard the bell but there was no food present.

 Like Pavlov's Dogs, to reinforce the Sheltie smile, you need to repeatedly reward the behavior: a belly rub, a dog treat, or a nice pat on the head.
 In this way, we're conditioning our dog's laugh by rewarding this cute behavior every time we see it.

 Conditioning this kind of submissive behavior in your pet dog is a good thing.
 Your Sheltie needs to know you're the boss.
-It's his instinct to follow the pack leader and can create a happier lifestyle all round when you're able to ensure your dog is well behaved.
-So next time you see your Sheltie smile, give him a reward and everyone wins.
+It's his instinct to follow the pack leader and you create a happier lifestyle all round when you're able to ensure your dog is well behaved.
+So next time you see your Sheltie smile, give him a reward.
+Everyone wins.